tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/Required-Installs.md

 Or, download the Zip file:
 visit [https://github.com/tmarrs/presentations.git](https://github.com/tmarrs/presentations.git)

-Then, download the Zip file and unzip it to your local disk.
+Then, press the `Download ZIP` button to download the Zip file and unzip it to your local disk.

 ## Find the Example Code and Projects
 After you [install the Example Code and Projects](#install-example-code-and-projects):